A Dietitian’s Guide to Anti-Inflammatory Nutrition for Acne

 How does diet affect skin?

-Food is not just an assortment of nutrients – although eating nutrient-dense plant foods is important for nourishing your immune system too.
-Food is also information, and over time, sending the wrong kind of information can stoke the flames of inflammation.
+Food is not just an assortment of nutrients.
+Although eating nutrient-dense plant foods and foods rich in fibre are both important for nourishing your immune system, food is also information.
+And over long periods of time, sending the wrong kind of information to your body can stoke the flames of inflammation.

 What kinds of information can food send?
 Well, food can raise blood sugars quickly or slowly, which is known as their glycemic impact.
 When our blood sugars rise sharply, we get larger spikes of insulin, the hormone that our body needs to get that sugar into our cells.
 Frequent large spikes of insulin have been shown to increase oil production in the skin as well as foster chronic inflammatory responses.
 Research suggests that higher glycemic, “Western-style” dietary patterns are associated with with acne lesions.